The Côte d'Azur

-Beaches Côte d'Azur vs Riviera Map
+Beaches Côte d'Azur Map Best Time to Go

 Officially the Côte d'Azur (Blue Coast) is the Mediterranean coast in the south

 of France that stretches from Hyeres to the Italian Border, while

 the French Riviera is the popular beach resort section that occupies

 the eastern part of the Côte d'Azur from Cannes through Juans les Pins, Antibes, Villeneuve-Loubet Plage, Cagnes-sur-Mer and Nice, past the Monaco principality and on to the last French Town